cdel2/PCLHoleAnalysis/README.md

 The two last points in the file are the normals of the detected circle's centers.

 ## Build & Run program - Requirements
-- PCL version 1.2 or above installed
+- PCL version >=1.2 + 3d party libraries (Boost, Eigen...) installed
 - CMake

 Build the code using CMake, with Visual Studio 2015 generator and platform Win32.

+Note: The program assumes that solution was built in a folder /build inside the folder containing the CMake file.
+Ths is why the path for reading point cloud is "../data/HoleDetectionTestData.txt"